Articles on forages, animals, and grazing systems

 Fertilizer and lime should be applied in accurate amounts for best forage production and for financial and environmental reasons.
 Performing a soil test on pastures and utilizing the results to evaluate pasture fertility is strongly advised.

 The frost seeding method allows seeds to be inter-seeded into undisturbed soils by scattering seed on top of the ground.
+The freezing and thawing action of the soil works the seeds into the soil where they can germinate.
+In Kentucky, the ideal time to frost seed is between February 10 and March 1, with mid-February preferred.

 Partridge pea is a warm-season legume commonly used in wildlife seed mixes.
 Conservation Reserve Program lands are often seeded with these wildlife mixes.